-A stroke is a brain injury caused by the interruption of blood flowing to part of the brain.
-Stroke can be caused by a blocked blood vessel in the brain or by a bleeding blood vessel in the brain.
+A stroke is a brain injury caused by the interruption of blood flow to part of the brain.
+Stroke can be caused by a blocked blood vessel (ischemic stroke) or by bleeding in the brain (hemorrhagic stroke).
 The brain needs a constant supply of oxygen, which is carried by the blood.
 When blood flow stops, brain cells start to die.

 Symptoms of stroke in children depend on the age of the child and the cause of the stroke.
 In newborns, the most common symptom is a seizure.
-Other symptoms in newborns may not occur for several months.
 In older children, stroke symptoms are more like the symptoms seen in adults and may include:

 Severe headache, possibly with vomiting

 Weakness or numbness on one side of the body

 If your child has symptoms of stroke, call 911 or your local emergency number.